-The Town Council is chaired by the Town Mayor (currently Councillor Keith Roberts) who, together with a Deputy Mayor, (currently Councillor Jon Tandy) is elected each year at the Annual Town Council meeting (held April/May).
+The Town Council is chaired by the Town Mayor (currently Councillor Jon Tandy) who, together with a Deputy Mayor, (currently Councillor Beverley Baker) is elected each year at the Annual Town Council meeting (held April/May).
 Both the Mayor and Deputy Mayor have busy diaries visiting local community groups and organisations and representing Shrewsbury at events elsewhere within the County.

 At the Annual Town Council meeting councillors are voted in to serve on a number of committees which consider planning, recreation and leisure, finance and personnel issues.
 Councillors are also appointed to many different local organisations and charities to represent local interest.

 The Town Council has the opportunity to comment on all Planning applications within the Shrewsbury Town area, prior to them being considered by the Shropshire Council Planning Committee where the final decisions on permissions are made.
 The Committee also comments on future development plans for Shrewsbury and on all major new development throughout the town.

 Recreation and Leisure issues are regularly considered by the Town Council and may include, for example, the provision of new play areas, changes to allotment provision, improvements to parks and entertainment within the Quarry.
 The Town Council may also be consulted on proposals regarding environmental improvements in the local area and other matters of interest to the people of Shrewsbury Town.
 The Recreation and Leisure Committee is also responsible for overseeing the Town Council's works programme.
 Due to the nature of its primary responsibilities, grounds maintenance issues are of vital importance to the Town Council and the management of its parks, open spaces, recreation grounds and play areas, as well as estabishing future work plans for play area renewal and refurbishment, are vital committee responsibilities.